soasis/soasis.org/static/content/cosy/_index.md

 <section id="what">
 <div class="banner">
 <h1>What </h1>
 <p>There are 2 keynote presentations planned that we will announce closer to the date.
-Talk slots for 30 minute to 1 hour will be available for many of the fantastic folks we already have lined up and who will apply in the future to speak!
-Submissions for other speakers will open up in late winter / early spring.
+Talk slots for 30 minute to 1 hour will be available.
+Many fantastic folk are being checked out for keynote speaker positions (but if your outline is selected, you can be one too!)!
+Submissions for all talk positions will open up in late winter / early spring (around March 2021, give or take a month).
 If you have a special request, you can <a href="/contact/basic/">get in touch with us sooner</a>.
 Keep an eye on the <a href="/newsletter/">newsletter</a> for reminders about submissions, registration, and more!</p>
 </div>
 </section>